 All students who have met Graduation Requirements are eligible to participate in Commencement.
 Graduation exercises are held at the end of each spring semester.
-Students completing degree requirements in summer 2020, fall 2020, spring 2021, and summer 2021 may take part in the spring 2021 commencement exercises.
-Upon verification of grades, degrees will be noted on transcripts at the close of the summer 2020, fall 2020, spring 2021, and summer 2021 semesters.
+Students completing degree requirements in the current academic year or preceding summer may take part in the spring commencement exercises.
+Upon verification of grades, degrees will be noted on transcripts at the close of the graduating term.
 Students planning to graduate with a baccalaureate degree must file a degree completion plan worksheet with their major department at the end of their junior year.